rgrants/KryoNet/README.md

 # KryoNet
 Basic KryoNet test.
-Can be compiled into jar
+Can be compiled into jar.
-KryoNet imported using maven
+KryoNet imported using maven.